BIGJRA/BIGJRA.github.io/rejuv.md

 > - What about Kanon and I?
 (Kanon +2)
 > - You're gross.
 (Melia -2, Venam -3)

--   If you have 7 or less Points with Venam and chose “You’re gross” in the last prompt:
+-   If you have 7 or less Points with Venam and chose “You're gross” in the last prompt:

 Relationship Point Choices:
 - Sounds good.
 (Venam +2)
 - No thanks.
 (Venam -2)

-In the hallway to your car’s right, a girl will tutor you:
+In the hallway to your car's right, a girl will tutor you:

 Grand Express Tutor